-Whether you go all the way out and then back again on the Apache Trail Historic Road or take the loop through Globe, plan for a full day on the road.
+Whether you go all the way out and then back again on the Apache Trail Historic Road or take the loop through Globe, plan for a full day on the road if you drive the full length.
 It isn’t that far, but it is slow.

 Bring water just in case, as some sections of the Apache Trail are pretty remote and options for buying water and snacks along the way are limited.
 (And this is the desert.)

 It should go without saying that drivers need to watch the road (not the scenery), stay off the phone, and slow down.

 Slow down.
 Even on paved sections of the Apache Trail, drivers need to slow down to safely navigate curves and one-lane bridges.
 Be even more cautious on unpaved sections, where narrow lanes, blind curves, sheer drop-offs, and loose rocks and sand make the road particularly challenging.
 There is a reason the speed limit on many sections is 15 mph.